SNAS635F December 2013 – August 2025 LMK00334

 Equation 3.
 C1 = (CL – CIN – CSTRAY) × 2

-Section 6.5 provides crystal interface specifications with conditions that ensure start-up of the crystal, but it does not specify crystal power dissipation.
-The designer must ensure the crystal power dissipation does not exceed the maximum drive level specified by the crystal manufacturer.
+Electrical Characteristics provides crystal interface specifications with conditions that verify start-up of the crystal, but the Electrical Characteristics does not specify crystal power dissipation.
+The designer must verify the crystal power dissipation does not exceed the maximum drive level specified by the crystal manufacturer.
 Overdriving the crystal can cause premature aging, frequency shift, and eventual failure.
-Drive level should be held at a sufficient level necessary to start up and maintain steady-state operation.
+Drive level must be held at a sufficient level necessary to start up and maintain steady-state operation.

 The power dissipated in the crystal, PXTAL, can be computed by: